Syberam/computer_v1/README.md

 This little project is a 2 degrees equation solver.
 I did it to start learning rust.
+- can solve eqaution from 0 to 2 degrees.
+- give the complexe results of second degreee equation with delta < 0
+- can solve "human write" expressions

 ## Run it
 - make && ./computor "__\_\_your_equation\_\___"